-There is currently a license change ongoing for the data in OpenStreetMap from CC BY-SA 2.0 to ODbL 1.0.
-The reason for this license change is that the CC BY-SA license is not specifically designed for data bases.
-As of May 2010 all new users automatically accept the ODbL license; as of April 17, 2011 there is a mandatory accept or decline on the ODbL license for all users who contribute.
+There is currently a license change ongoing62 for the data in OpenStreetMap from CC BY-SA 2.0 to ODbL 1.0.
+The reason for this license change is that the CC BY-SA license is not specifically designed for data bases.63 As of May 2010 all new users automatically accept the ODbL license; as of April 17, 2011 there is a mandatory accept or decline on the ODbL license for all users who contribute.
 In the case of accept this user's data are re-licensed to ODbL, while users who decline are not allowed to contribute any more.
-Their contributions will be removed from the data base when the license change will be performed.
-Anonymous contributions are no longer allowed.
+Their contributions are now being removed from the data base by the redaction bot.
+At the same time, anonymous contributions are no longer allowed.

-The announced license change has been heavily disputed by the members of the Open-StreetMap community, as can be seen in the Open-StreetMap wiki.
-In order to evaluate the consequences to change to the ODbL license, a number of typical use cases of Open-StreetMap data has been prepared, which have been analysed by OSM-members with legal expertise.
+The license change has been heavily disputed by the members of the OpenStreetMap community after it was announced, as can be seen in the OpenStreetMap wiki64.
+In order to evaluate the consequences to change to the ODbL license, a number of typical use cases of OpenStreetMap data65 has been prepared, which have been analysed by OSMF-members with legal expertise.